 CONTACT DISABILITIES COORDINATOR

 UC has designated Mr. Jacob Ratliff to coordinate its efforts to comply with laws which prohibit discrimination against students or applicants on the basis of a disability.
-If you have questions or concerns, please contact her for assistance.
+If you have questions or concerns, please contact him for assistance.

 Monday - Friday